 Program LLC and Arizona's public universities: Arizona State University, Northern Arizona University, and the University of Arizona.
-The Scholarship provides the cost of tuition and mandatory fees for eight semesters; funding for room and board over the same period; an allowance for two study-abroad experiences; and supplemental scholarship funding for a professional internship.
-Flinn Scholarship applicants must be Arizona residents for two years and U.S. citizens before beginning university study.
-Requirements regarding grade-point average, class rank, and test scores are available on the Flinn Scholars website.
+The Scholarship provides the cost of tuition and mandatory fees, plus room and board, for eight semesters; and an allowance for two study-abroad experiences.
+Flinn Scholarship applicants must be Arizona residents for two years and must secure U.S. citizenship or legal permanent residency by time of application.
+Requirements regarding grade-point average and class rank are available on the Flinn Scholars website.
 Strong candidates for the Scholarship will demonstrate academic and extracurricular excellence and leadership focused on strengthening their community-whether at the local or broader level.

 → FLINNSCHOLARS.ORG

-602.744.6802 application@flinn.org
+602.744.6802 flinnscholars@flinn.org

 www.flinnscholars.org